Axobot-org/Axobot/docs/server.rst

 * enable_fun: Boolean indicating if the fun part (documentation in preparation) is activated.
 If so, all commands in this section will be available.
 Default is :code:`True`.
 * enable_ttt:Boolean indicating if members of your server can play tic-tac-toe.
 Default is :code:`True`.
 * enable_xp: Boolean indicating whether the xp system is activated.
 Default is :code:`True`.
-* help_in_dm: Boolean indicating whether the help command message should be sent as a private message or not.
+* help_in_private: Boolean indicating whether the help command message should be sent as a private message or not.
 If the value is set to :code:`True`, the message will be sent in DM or as an ephemeral message.
 * language: Language of the bot.
 Currently only the languages :code:`fr` (French), :code:`en` (English), :code:`fi` (Finnish) and :code:`de` (German) are available (also you can use :code:`lolcat` or :code:`fr2` for more fun).
 The change takes place as soon as the order is validated by the system.
 Default :code:`fr`.
 * leave: Message sent when a member leave your server.
 Some variables are usable, the same as for the welcome message.
 * levelup_channel: Channel where the bot will send every levelup announcement message.
 It can be either a text channel, or "none" for no channel (Axobot won't send any levelup channel), or "any" if you want it in the same channel as the message.
 Default to any.